-With in-house teams of technical roofing CAD designers and draughtsmen, experienced roofing surveying estimators, and contracts managers, health & safety managers and a skilled, multi-disciplined directly employed workforce, Belmont is the company of choice for all repair, replacement or new work projects.
+With in-house teams of technical roofing CAD designers and draughtsmen, experienced roofing surveying estimators, and contracts managers, health & safety managers and a skilled, multi-disciplined directly employed workforce, Belmont is the company of choice for all repair, replacement or new build projects.
 By having all these in-house skills, we can ensure we deliver projects on time and on budget by providing a comprehensive service from initial design to completion.

 All our site staff are fully trained and experienced and are conversant with all current systems and of course as you would expect from a company of our standing, of all joint health & safety legal requirements.

 Whether for our Industrial, commercial, local authority, hospitals, residential or retail clients, safety of our operatives and the public, is of paramount importance.

 Any roof refurbishment work that involves more than 50% of the roof area requires local Authority Building Control notification.

 The Building Control officer may carry out a random inspection and investigate any work that has been completed to ensure the current regulations have been met and if not may enforce the client to “regularise” the work retrospectively.

 The roofing contractor can be fined if it does not meet the regulations.
 Belmont Roofing fully supports these guidelines and as members of NFRC will be able to advise the client what is required in terms of insulation etc.